Emails That Get Acted On

 - Frequently Asked Questions About Business Email Writing

-- 47% of emails are opened based on the subject line alone (OptinMonster research)
+- 47% of recipients decide whether to open a message off the subject line alone (Mailchimp benchmark research)

 Email in the Age of AI Assistants